 Or join the private Facebook group for simple tips on going green!

 Format: 384 pages (paperback)

 From the Publisher:

 Whether you’re interested in incorporating raw foods into an existing meal plan, or transitioning to a raw foods-only diet, Raw Food For Dummies will help.
 Main areas of coverage include the benefits of eating raw foods, tips for avoiding undernourishment and hunger, information on transitioning to the raw food lifestyle (including where to buy and how to store raw foods), along with coverage of the popular methods of preparing meals, including sprouting, dehydrating, juicing, and greening.

-Overall, I found that Raw Food for Dummies was a great resource and I look forward to trying more raw foods in my diet.
-I doubt I will decide to go completely raw but definitely see the advantages of including recipes like this in our everyday lives.
-As I try out the recipes in this book I will definitely post them to let you know how they taste!
+Overall, Raw Food for Dummies was a great resource.
+I won’t go completely raw but definitely see the advantages of including recipes like this in our everyday lives.

 Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
 She spent many years working in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
 While passionate about health and the environment she can’t quite give up her favorite Cheetos and Diet Coke!
 Learn more about her HERE.